You may have seen ads or commercials recently for the “Fidelity Rewards Visa Signature Card.”

-This is clearly the main draw of the cash back on the Fidelity Investment Rewards American Express credit card.
+This is clearly the main draw of the cash back on the Fidelity Investment Rewards Visa credit card.

 Not only do you get a solid percentage of cash back, it goes toward your future (or your child’s), instead of simply offsetting your credit card purchases, or worse, being spent the minute you receive it.